dolittle/Bifrost/Documentation/Articles/overview.md

 A presentation @ NDC 2011 showcases the work that was done, you can find it [here](https://vimeo.com/45594255).
 From 2012 to 2015 it got further developed @ Statoil and their needs for a critical LOB application; ProCoSys.
-The result of this is that Statoil continued the work and created their own [fork](https://github.com/ProCoSys/Bifrost) and have gone their own path with it.
+The result of this is that Statoil continued the work and created their own [fork](https://github.com/ProCoSys/Bifrost) and have gone their own path with it and use it on the ProCoSys project on a day to day basis.

 ## Domain Driven Design